peter88213/novelyst_templates/docs/index.md

 In *novelyst*, you can define a narrative structure with "Todo" Parts, Chapters, and scenes.
 See [Arcs](https://peter88213.github.io/novelyst/help/arcs). *novelyst_templates* faciliates the reuse of narrative structures.

 - Load the narrative structure from a Markdown template file.
+Each stage is converted into a "Todo" scene:
+    - When loading a template into an empty project, a whole story framework is created.
+    - When loading a template into a project that has already chapters, a list of stages is created in a "Todo" chapter.
 - Save the narrative structure to a Markdown template file.